vanorahael980-dev/real-estate-/README.md

 #  Real Estate Price Prediction – Morocco

 A machine learning project that predicts real estate prices across Moroccan cities and provides a deployed Streamlit dashboard for user interaction.
+The dataset used in this project was scrapped from Avito.ma.

 ---